takahirox/toho-like-js/README.md

 - fast rendering and many bullets with WebGL
 - online co-op play with WebRTC
+- watch other players real-time status with WebSocket
 - register your replay and watch other players replays

 ## Benchmarks